 While having more than one credit card can help you maximize rewards, there are a few potential risks:

-There's only one annual fee to pay with this method, since Chase cash-back cards don't charge annual fees.
-You'll also be able to earn an above-average number of reward points on all your spending.
-If a purchase fits into the bonus categories on one of your cards, you'll earn from 2 to 5 points per $1.
-If not, you can use your flat-rate cash-back card to earn 1.5 points per $1.
+There's only one annual fee to pay with that setup, since Chase cash back cards don't charge an annual fee.
+You'll be able to earn a high rewards rate on all your spending.
+If a purchase fits into one of your card's bonus categories, you'll earn 2 to 10 points per $1.
+If it doesn't, you can use the Chase Freedom Unlimited® to earn 1.5 points per $1.

 There's more to the Chase Trifecta than just choosing credit cards.
 You also need to apply for them and get approved.
 There are two requirements for that:

 Your income is also important.
 Chase uses your income to calculate the maximum amount of credit it can offer you.
 Once you reach that amount with your Chase credit cards, then Chase will deny any additional card application because it isn't willing to extend you more credit.
 There's no specific income that guarantees you can open three credit cards, but a higher income helps.

 Considering the value and versatility of Chase Ultimate Rewards points, it's smart to earn as many as possible on your purchases.
 The Chase Trifecta is the perfect way to do that.
 If you can manage multiple Chase credit cards, then you could earn a lot more points to put toward your travels.

 We’re firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.
 The Motley Fool has a Disclosure Policy.
 The Author and/or The Motley Fool may have an interest in companies mentioned.